Winnipeg Transit: Transit Master Plan

 The TMP process is designed to address the above issues.

 Part of the Transit Master Plan may address the issue of serving communities beyond the Perimeter Highway.
 In March 2019 the RM of Rosser urged Winnipeg Transit to extend its service between the RM and the growing CentrePort employment area.
 Since then a wider study that is part of an updated Transportation Master Plan will examine ways extending service to exurban communities and introduce Park & Ride facilities on major thoroughfares near the Perimeter Hwy.

 A "Public Engagement Report" was published in July summarizing feedback from March and April 2019.
 On October 25, 2019 the Phase II Draft report of the Transit Master Plan was released.
 It shows a total redesign of transit routes, many of them operating in a straight line, some no longer operating within the downtown Winnipeg area, some others on other roads.
 For example, routes 'A' (SW Transitway-Portage), 'B' (Main-St. Mary's), and 'C' (Grant-Regent) are designated rapid transit.
 The 55 St. Anne's would no longer travel west beyond the Univ. of Winnipeg, and would not travel south on Main St. and St. Mary's Rd. which already duplicates the 14 St. Mary's route.
 Instead a route 'G' (St. Anne's-Univ. of Winnipeg) would continue eastward over the Provencher Bridge to Rue Des Meurons and head south till it meets with St. Anne's Rd.

 Funding for the $2.6 million Transit Master Plan comes from the federally administered Public Transit Infrastructure Fund.

+2021

+Winnipeg City Council adopted the final TMP on April 29.

+2023

+In November Winnipeg's Public Works Committee approved a proposal to accelerate implementation of the TMP's primary route network to June 2025, instead of 2026 as previously scheduled.

+2025

+In August 2025, Winnipeg Transit began using its first electric bus. the city announced that a 60-foot zero-emission bus (ZEB) is going into limited service.
+Winnipeg became be the first Canadian city with 60-foot battery-electric buses in its fleet.
+By the end of the 2025, there will be eight 60-foot ZEBs in full service.

 Services and programs

-Since 1975, the City has been operating the Downtown Spirit (formerly Downtown Area SHuttle, or DASH), a free shuttle service operating weekdays throughout the Central Business District of downtown Winnipeg.
+From 1975 to 2020, the City was operating the Downtown Spirit (formerly Downtown Area SHuttle, or DASH), a free shuttle service operating weekdays throughout the Central Business District of downtown Winnipeg.

 Winnipeg Handi-Transit, introduced as a permanent service of Winnipeg Transit in 1979, provides parallel public transit service to those with limited physical mobility.